nghiant2710/docs/odroid-ux3-debian/README-short.txt

-The bare bones OS image for Raspberry Pi 2.
+The bare bones OS image for ODROID-XU4.